Quincy Adams Gillmore: Engineering duty on the Atlantic Coast

 Although he was one of the best artillerists and engineers in the army he was not well respected by his men.

 Service in Kentucky

 After an assignment in New York City, Gillmore traveled to Lexington, Kentucky, where he supervised the construction of Fort Clay on a hilltop commanding the city.
+January 11, 1863 Gillmore and Horatio Wright inspect the 103rd Ohio Infantry Regiment at Frankfort Kentucky and Fort Hill (Frankfort, Kentucky).
 Gillmore commanded a division in the Army of Kentucky then the District of Central Kentucky.
 Though long associated with engineering and artillery, Gillmore's first independent command came at the head of a cavalry expedition against Confederate General John Pegram.
 Gillmore defeated the Confederates at the battle of Somerset for which he was given a brevet (military) promotion to colonel in the U.S. Army.